To top of page

 About the Podcast

-The following are simple and practical health tips for older adults in Canada for 2025.
-These proactive suggestions aim to address potential health issues before they become serious threats.
+Here are some practical health tips for older adults in Canada, designed to prevent potential health issues before they become serious.

 | Subscribe | Share: Share on Twitter Share on Facebook